-Employees authorized to work overtime under the Officer Recertification Program will be compensated in cash payment for such overtime worked or the employee, upon their request, will be compensated with compensatory time credits in accordance with their Collective Bargaining Agreement and Civil Service Rules and Regulations up to an eighty-hour (80) cap.
+Employees recertified and authorized to work overtime under the VCOP will be compensated in cash payment for such overtime worked or the employee, upon their request, will be compensated with compensatory time credits in accordance with their Collective Bargaining Agreement and Civil Service Rules and Regulations up to an eighty-hour (80) cap.
 Each employee is permitted to accrue a maximum of 80 compensatory time hours per fiscal year.
 Once an employee accrues 80 compensatory time hours, they can no longer accrue additional compensatory time under this provision of the DOM, even if they utilize portions of the 80 hours.
 All other compensatory time provisions are in accordance with respective Collective Bargaining Agreements and Civil Service Rules and Regulations regarding pay.
+Please note: An employee in need of an overtime exception cannot be compensated in cash for overtime hours worked until the exception is approved.
+Hours worked prior to the approved exception would be compensated in compensatory time.